-Verify that your router is connected correctly by checking the wireless ADSL2+ modem router status lights.
+Verify that your router is connected correctly by checking the wireless-N modem router status lights.

-- The DSL Internet light is lit, indicating a DSL connection. - The wireless light is lit after turning on the router. - The Internet light is green, indicating you are connected to the ADSL network.
+- The DSL light is lit, indicating an ADSL connection. - The wireless light is lit after turning on the wireless-N modem router.

 Now, turn on your computer.
 If software usually logs you in to your Internet connection, do not run that software.
 Cancel it if it starts automatically.
 Verify the following: